 Challenging Cognitive Distortions Automatic Thought Record Worksheet

-After learning what cognitive behavioral therapy (CBT) is, how it works, and how components like cognitive distortions, automatic negative thoughts, emotions and behavior all contribute to our perceptions, it is important to provide the patient with an automatic thought record (ATR) assignment.
+After learning what cognitive behavioral therapy (CBT) is, how it works, and how com-ponents like cognitive distortions, automatic negative thoughts, emotions and behavior all contribute to our perceptions, it is important to learn how to challenge negative thoughts and cognitive distortions.
+A great tool to learn how to challenge cognitive dis-tortions is the automatic thought record.

 About This Worksheet

-The worksheet highlights the thoughts, emotions, and cognitive distortions of a given situation and how reconstructing how we approach the situation can affect the outcome.
-It also helps illustrate the role the patient plays in the negative outcome, showing him or her the power they have to control how they respond.
+This ATR highlights the thoughts, emotions, and cognitive distortions of a given situa-tion.
+It teaches how reconstructing the way we approach a situation can affect its out-come.
+It also illustrates the role a person plays in a negative outcome, showing them the power they have to control how they respond.

-With this process the patient will see how the cognitive distortion and ANTs contribute to confirming negative core beliefs, distinguishing the difference between reality and perceived reality.
-Finally, the patient will revisit the situation to evaluate his or her responsibility in the outcome.
+With this process the client will see how the cognitive distortion and ANTs contribute to confirming negative core beliefs.
+It helps to distinguish the difference between reality and their perception.

 This worksheet is intended for adults who are using a CBT approach to therapy.
 It is ideal for individual counseling sessions.